elhumble/SHO_reseq_2022/README.md

 This repository contains the scripts used for aligning reads and calling SNPs for resequenced individuals, running ANGSD, calling ROH, polarising alleles, annotating variants and running GONe.

-Workflows for each stage of the pipeline are stored under `/workflows`
+Detailed workflows for each stage of the pipeline are stored under `/workflows`.

+Some of the bash scripts are highly parallelised and call additional scripts inside the `/scripts` directory.

 For downstream analysis and visualisation of outputs, please see github repository [SHO_roh_load_2022](https://github.com/elhumble/SHO_roh_load_2022).